asarkar/txn-stats/README.md

 outdated buckets (circular array), there are only a constant number of buckets, we can do this in O(1) time and memory.

 In order to support concurrent updates to the buckets, an [AtomicReferenceArray](https://cr.openjdk.java.net/~iris/se/11/latestSpec/api/java.base/java/util/concurrent/atomic/AtomicReferenceArray.html) is used.
-Care if taken such that transactions and buckets are immutable.
+Care is taken such that transactions and buckets are immutable.
 One interesting point to note is the memory order mode used while aggregating the buckets; `get` is used, which is the strongest, and has the semantics of reading as if the variable was declared `volatile`.